jorge2412/DataLake2/Big Data and Analytics/Azure HDInsight/Session 3 - Hands On/HDInsight Hadoop HOL.md

     hive
 	```

 1. Wait for a Hive prompt to appear.
 Then enter the following commands to create a new table named "log4jlogs" using sample data stored in a blob that was created along with your cluster.
-(Tip: You can paste commands into a PuTTY window by right-clicking in the window.)
+(Tip: You can paste a command into a PuTTY terminal window by right-clicking in the window.)

     ```
 	DROP TABLE log4jLogs;